-Although not a ruler Charles Martel was one of the most important people in the history of the reconquista period and he deserves an honarary mention in this rulers section as he was a military leader, Frankish statesman and a de facto ruler of Francia from 718.
+Although not a ruler Charles Martel was one of the most important people in the history of the Reconquista period and he deserves an honorary mention in this rulers section as he was a military leader, a Frankish statesman, and a de facto ruler of Francia from 718.

 Pelagius was originally a Visigoth nobleman who rebelled against the Moorish rule in the north Iberian region of Asturias.
 A sizable Moorish army was sent to put down the rebellion.
 Pelagius and his followers retreated into a narrow valley at Covadonga.

 In the ensuing Battle of Covadonga which took place in 722, Pelagius was able to rout the Moorish army with his small band of followers.
 He then went on to lay the foundations of the Kingdom of Asturias which he ruled until his death in 737.

 Pelagius was among the most significant Reconquista rulers during the early period of Moorish Iberia because he was the first to decisively defeat a Moorish army.

 Ramiro II of Leon was the King of Leon from 931 until 951.
 Ramiro was one of the most influential rulers of the Kingdom of Leon and firmly established his reign on strong foundations while also annexing a number of new territories to his kingdom.